 Cosmetic injectables are everywhere these days.

-But hasn’t the botulinum toxin been treating forehead lines for years?
-Yes, but that’s because nurses and doctors have been using the cosmetic injectable to treat forehead lines “off-label,” meaning it wasn’t approved by the FDA.
+But wait.
+Haven’t botulinum toxin injections been used to treat forehead lines for years?
+Yes, but that is because medical professionals have been using Botox “off-label,” meaning the treatment wasn’t approved by the Food and Drug Administration (FDA).

 Botox Training at National Laser Institute